I'm Kaylan, leadership educator, podcaster & speaker

 However, it is beneficial for all leaders – no matter their natural style – to practice cultivating a wide range of leadership skills so they can lead from the front when the situation or their team members require it.
 Skills required to lead from the front are strong and clear communication, vision-casting and communicating that vision, and seeking opportunities for growth and movement forward.

-Leading from the front vs. leading from behind
+Leading from the Front vs. Leading from Behind

 The idea that leaders can only lead from the front is false and creates a standard that you don’t have to meet!
 In fact, there are two other ways you can lead.